orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

         results.add(resolved_path)
     return frozenset(results)
 ```

+^ This processing can be skipped if the modules have not changed from 1 tick to the next

 ---

-# Making it efficient: Skipping the stdlib
+# Making it efficient: Skipping the stdlib + third party packages

 ^ The standard library has lots of modules.